 - Give you all statutory rights & benefits of employment (holiday pay, sick pay, pension etc)

 - Give you the flexibility for numerous different end-hirers

 - Consolidate your pay from numerous hirers into one pay packet

 - Process the full amount of your gross pay through PAYE

 Visit our select list of UK-based PAYE umbrella company providers.

 PAYE Umbrella for Career Contractors

-SG Umbrella, which is FCSA Registered and run by experienced accountants, may appeal to career contractors who are affected by the April 2020 off-payroll changes.
-You can switch between umbrella and limited, and contribute to your preferred pension (which is tax-efficient).
+Umbrella Company UK, which is FCSA Registered and run by experienced accountants, may appeal to contractors who are affected by the April 2020 (delayed to 2021) off-payroll changes.
+They have a special £12/week offer for our visitors.
 Find out more here.